-This small single nave church is located in the village of Hadish, within the Ipari community.
-Likely built in the 10th–11th centuries, it stands on a sizable substructure, and both its interior and northern facade are adorned with paintings dating from the late 11th to early 12th centuries.
+This small single nave church is located in the village of Hadishi, within the Ipari community.
+Presumably built in the 10th - 11th centuries, it stands on a largish substructure, and both its interior and northern facade are adorned with paintings dating from the late 11th - early 12th centuries.

-The murals represent particularly interesting examples of the art of that era.
-Within the interior decoration, special emphasis is placed on the patron saint of the church, St. George.
-This is evidenced by the exclusive depiction of two of his most important miracles on the longitudinal walls: The Miracle of the City of Lydda on the north wall and The Miracle of the Saved Youth on the south wall.
+The murals represent particularly interesting examples of the art of that epoch.
+Within the interior decoration, special emphasis is placed on the Patron Saint of the church, St. George.
+This is evidenced by the depiction of two of his most important miracles on the longitudinal walls: Dragon Miracle on the northern wall and Rescue of the Youth on the southern wall.

-A particularly distinctive feature is found on the west wall, where Christ is shown crowning the holy warrior saints—George and Theodore—with martyrdom crowns, a rare and symbolic scene.
-Also noteworthy is the depiction of Christ Emmanuel in the lunette above the entrance door, which is the earliest known example in Svaneti of this popular image being placed in that specific location.
+A particularly peculiar scene is found on the west wall, where Christ is shown crowning the Warrior Saints - George and Theodore - with martyrs’ crowns.
+Also noteworthy is the depiction of Christ Emmanuel in the lunette of the entrance door, which is the earliest known example in Svaneti of this popular image being placed in that specific location.

-The facade paintings also center on the theme of warrior saints—nearly the entire surface of the facade is occupied by monumental equestrian figures of St. George and St. Theodore.
-Despite significant fading over time, these "riding" saints, facing the entrance to the valley, continue to be perceived as powerful, protective icons of the village.
+The facade paintings also centers on the theme of Warrior Saints - nearly the entire surface of the facade is occupied by monumental equestrian figures of St. George and St. Theodore.
+Despite significant fading over time, these "riding" Saints, facing the entrance to the gorge, continue to be perceived as impressive images of the protectors and patrons of the village.

 | Location | The church is located at the south outskirts of the village, at the age of the ravine |